jet/propulsion/DOCUMENTATION.md

 | Term                    | Description
 |-------------------------|---
-| Consumer Group          | Name used to identify a set of checkpoint positions for each Tranche of a Source
+| Consumer Group          | Name used to identify a set of checkpoint positions for each Tranche of a Source, aka Subscription
 | Consumer Load Balancing | Built in lease-based allocation of Partitions to distribute load across instances of a Processor based on a common Consumer Group Name e.g. the broker managed system in Kafka, the Change Feed Processor library within the `Microsoft.Azure.Cosmos` Client
 | Batch                   | Group of Events from a Source.
 Typically includes a Checkpoint callback that's invoked when all events have been handled
 | Category                | Group of Streams for a Source matching `{categooryName}-{streamId}` pattern.
 MessageDB exposes a Feed per Category